 Appeals require specialized skills and experience, and Keller Rohrback has a seasoned appellate team that includes award-winning brief writers and outstanding oral advocates.
-Our appellate expertise is particularly important in large cases, including complex class actions.
+Our appellate experience is particularly important in large cases, including complex class actions.
 Keller Rohrback has the experience and talent to handle any issue that arises involving interlocutory appeals and will work to ensure that any judgment or settlement is affirmed on appeal.

 Representative Cases & Successes